Discounts

 | Redemption Links | ✅ Supported |

-- Free trials and introductory offers cannoy be combined with discounts, and are overridden any discount that's applied to the purchase.
-We recommend not combining free trials or introductory offers with discounts during this period.
+- Free trials and introductory offers can't be combined with discounts.
+Any applied discount overrides them.
+Don't combine free trials or introductory offers with discounts.

 Creating discounts